Skip to main content

 A.R.S. § 25-322(A)

-This system creates an official record of every payment, which protects both the paying and receiving spouse.
+This system creates an official record of every payment.
+It protects both the paying and receiving spouse.
 The clearinghouse tracks amounts owed, dates payments are due, and the names and addresses of everyone involved.

 Keeping Records Current

 Both parties have an ongoing obligation to keep the court or clearinghouse informed of their current address.
-The paying spouse must also report their employer's name and address, and notify the court within ten days of any change in employment or residence.
+The paying spouse must also report their employer's name and address.
+They must notify the court within ten days of any change in employment or residence.
 Failing to provide this information can result in a contempt of court finding.

 Unless the court has ordered otherwise the parties affected by the order shall inform the clerk of the court or the support payment clearinghouse in writing on entry of the order of their residential address and within ten days of any change of address.